“I did nothing, and it was everything I ever thought it could be.” -Office Space

 Now on tenterhooks and more aware than ever of our surroundings, we made our way quietly along the trail.
 Every sound had us stopping, listening, and squinting into the trees.
 Eventually we decided that if the wolf didn't want us to see it, we wouldn't.
 And we didn't.

-We arrived at Moskey Basin around 10:30 am, late enough that everyone had cleared out except for one tent camper who was still sleeping, and early enough that no one had arrived yet.
+We arrived at Moskey Basin around 10:30 am, late enough that everyone had cleared out except for one tent camper who was still sleeping, and early enough that no one else had arrived yet.
 Not only were we able to claim a shelter, but we also scored the best site possible.
 Smooth, solid rock rises out of this inlet of Lake Superior and slopes gently upward, eventually flattening out.
 The shelters are placed right at the tops of these wonderful rocky slopes and are very close to the water.
 Our shelter appeared to have the best rock surface in front which eased gradually into the lake – perfect for swimming and collecting as much water as we would need for cooking, drinking, and doing some pseudo laundry.

 This was instantly our favorite spot so far and we knew it would be impossible to top.
 I can say confidently that it is the best spot in which I've ever camped.
 The scenery was so beautiful that I won't even bother to describe it because I don't think it's possible.
 We were very glad that we had wimped out the day before and changed our plans.
 This was going to be an excellent spot to spend a whole day doing absolutely nothing.
 A park ranger passed through briefly to check on things and asked how we were doing.
 Loons called to one another, and two very young ones practiced diving for fish, popping back up here and there in front of our site.
 Other unidentified birds sunned themselves on rocks, and after getting in the water ourselves, we did the same.